Keep An Eye on Your Competitors

 Set up a vanity or ego feed at http://www.feedforall.com/ego-searches.htm.

 A website's meta tags reveal the keywords that the site owner considers the most important search terms for their site.
 It is useful to look at them to understand where they are placing their emphasis, reveal keywords you may not have considered, or give you a hint of their future direction.
 Also, some companies illegally insert their competitor’s names into their meta tags to try and poach traffic from them.
 If you spot your company’s name in your competitors' meta tags, get your lawyer to shoot off a letter to them!

 To see the meta tags, call up the competitor’s page, click on the ‘View’ button and then the ‘Source’ button.
 This will reveal the page's code.
-Take a look at the header tags that include title, description and keywords.
+Take a look at the header tags that include title,

 5. Your Competitor's Adwords